Peak Cherry Blossom? March 19th

 St Stephens Walbrook

 Wren’s most beautiful Parish Church is dedicated to St Stephen.
 It is one of the first Parish Churches to have a dome.
-It also has a splendid Altar designed by Henry Moore.
+There is also a splendid Altar designed by Henry Moore.
 I took a Swedish Choir around the City of London on a guided walk.
 St Stephen’s was open, and, once inside, they just fancied the acoustics.
 So, they sang.
 I recorded.
 Listen below:

 Swedish Choir singing in St Stephen’s London